Spring Garden Revival

 Professional Soil Assessment & Amendment Requirements for Easton's Glacial Till & Rocky Soils

-Proper soil assessment is essential for successful flower bed maintenance in Easton, where glacial till and rocky soils predominate.
-Mandatory soil testing through the UMass Soil Lab evaluates pH (typically acidic 5.5-6.5), nutrients, and organic matter content (2-3% in depleted soils, with a target of 4-6%).
-The USDA Web Soil Survey identifies local soil series, including poorly drained glacial till and shallow rocky soils.
-Amendments may include lime (30-50 lbs/1,000 sq ft to raise pH one unit) and compost (2-3 inches incorporated into the top 8-12 inches).
+Soil health is foundational for successful flower beds in Easton, where glacial till and rocky soils predominate.
+Mandatory soil testing through the UMass Soil Lab evaluates pH (typically acidic 5.5-6.5), nutrients, and organic matter (often 2-3%, below the optimal 4-6%).
+The USDA Web Soil Survey identifies local soil series, including poorly drained glacial till and sandy outwash.
+Amendments may require 30-50 lbs/1,000 sq ft of lime to raise pH to 6.0-7.0, and 2-3 inches of compost incorporated into the top 8-12 inches of soil.
 For new beds, aim for 25-30% organic matter by volume.
 Raised beds (8-12 inches high) are recommended for poorly drained sites.
-Test soils seasonally, especially in fall, and address site-specific issues such as compaction or salt damage.
+Fall is ideal for testing and lime application, allowing amendments to integrate over winter.
+Urban sites may need lead testing, and coastal areas may require gypsum to address salt damage.

 Easton Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas